frankie290651/FeedMeUpdates/README.md

 - Copy the FeedMeUpdates.json configuration file to the oxide config folder
 - Copy FeedMeUpdates.exe (_FeedMeUpdates without extension on Linux_) to the server folder
 - Open the previously copied FeedMeUpdates.json configuration file and configure it (_see configuration section_)
+- Make sure your service or your starting script is properly configured (_see notes below about either script or service configuration_).
 - Start the server
 - On first startup, the plugin will force the server to shut down, run the updater, and restart the server.